• Skip to primary navigation

 • DSC05023

-The iEMSL houses a fully functional Anechoic Chamber and associated equipment to enable antenna characterization measurements from 800 MHz to 140 GHz.
+The iEMSL houses a fully Anechoic Chamber and associated equipment to enable antenna characterization measurements from 400 MHz to 140 GHz.
 The chamber interior measures 24 ft, 10 ft and 6.5 ft in length, width and height.
 It features a quiet zone with better than 20 dB attenuation using an automated measurement system for RF, microwave and millimeter-wave frequencies.
+The chamber is located in the Wisenbaker Engineering Building (WEB) room 160.

 Chamber Specifications

-Frequency Range800 MHz – 140 GHz
+Frequency Range400 MHz – 140 GHz

 Chamber Internal Dimensions24′ x 10′ x 6.5′